schmons/torch_R_examples/README.md

-# torch_vae_in_R
+# Implementation of a simple Variational Autoencoder in torch for R

-This is a simple variational autoencoder implemented in torch for R
+This is to explore what can be done with torch in R. Currently, this repo contains the implementation of a MLP based VAE for MNIST only.